Chiefs fans transform school bus to ‘Arrowhead Express’ for game days

-Some Chiefs fans go all out on game day to support their guys, but for seven local followers, they’re taking team spirit, to a new level.
+WICHITA, Kan.
+(KSNW) – Some Chiefs fans go all out on game day to support their guys, but for seven local followers, they’re taking team spirit to a new level.

 “I love this bus,” said Kelly Kennedy, Haysville.